If you hate labels, this post is not for you.

 - Heterosexual/Straight: I’m sexually attracted to people of one gender that’s different from mine.

-- Bisexual: I’m sexually attracted to two genders, or two groups of genders.
-Sometimes one more than the other.
+- Bisexual: I’m sexually attracted to two or more genders, or two groups of genders.
+Sometimes one more than the others.
 Bi = two.

 - Polysexual/Multisexual: I’m sexually attracted to many genders, but not necessarily all of them.

 - Pansexual: Gender doesn’t factor into my sexual attraction, so people of all genders are eligible.
 Pan = all.

 - Omnisexual: I’m sexually attracted to anyone/anything that can consent.
 Omni = all.